 And in my hour of need, who goes and blows a lead?
 It's Boone Logan, naturally.

-Finally, Logan gets the last out.
-Robinson Cano drew a two-out walk in the 8th, but was stranded.
+Finally, Logan got the last out.
+Robinson Cano drew a 2-out walk in the 8th, but was stranded.
 Girardi brought Derek Lowe in to pitch the 8th.
 Oy vey, it's only a 2-run deficit, we could come back from this, and you're bringing in Derek "My Ability Was Once High But Now It's" Lowe?
-Lowe pitched a scoreless inning.
+Actually, that worked out: Lowe pitched a scoreless inning.